Skip to main content

 Mondongo

-Traditional tripe soup with vegetables, potatoes, and spices.
-A beloved dish from the Paisa region, often served with white rice and avocado.
+A tripe soup cooked down with vegetables, potatoes, and spices.
+The Paisa region loves it, usually with white rice and avocado on the side.

 Buñuelos